realworldocaml/book/en/02-guided-tour.md

 ```

 Note that in the definition of `even` we used `=` in two different
-ways: once as an equality test, when comparing `x mod 2` to `0`; and
+ways: once as the part of the let binding that separates the thing
-once as the part of the let binding that separates the thing being
+being defined from its definition; and once as an equality test, when
-defined from its definition.
+comparing `x mod 2` to `0`.
 These two uses of `=` are basically
 unrelated.

 ### Type inference